You can register with a GP and access the Covid-19 vaccine regardless of your immigration status. Click here to learn

-The Home Office are no longer interviewing adults and children who have already claimed asylum have now resumed remotely, using video link, for people living near VFS locations.
+The Home Office are not interviewing adults and children who have already claimed asylum have now resumed remotely, using video link, for people living near VFS locations.
 Face-to-face interviews have not yet resumed.
 Initial asylum screenings are going ahead.
 For children the appointments are just to have fingerprints and a photograph taken, then interviews are taking place over the phone.
-For adult screening please contact the Asylum Intake Unit by phone.
+For adult screening, please contact the Asylum Intake Unit by phone.
 There may be problems getting through and we don’t know, in the current circumstances, what the Home Office will tell you to do if you can’t attend in person to register a claim.
 You can now claim at various places around the country.

 The NHS has recently advised that the testing and treatment for Covid 19, for people who are may be chargeable for NHS secondary healthcare, is not chargeable and that they will not run immigration checks for this treatment.
 All overseas visitors, including anyone living in the UK without permission, should be aware that:

 No charges apply to testing for COVID-19, even if the result is negative, or to any treatment provided for COVID-19 if the result is positive or up to the point that it is negatively diagnosed.
 The same is true of most other infectious diseases.
 NHS trusts have been advised that no immigration checks are required for overseas visitors that are known to be only undergoing testing or treatment for COVID-19.